I ♡ Trademarks Conference 2025Pride Overcoming Prejudice: Charting LGBTQ+ Paths in IP

 Alt Legal Team | February 04, 2025

-At the Alt Legal I ♡ Trademarks Conference, taking place on March 18, 2025, Michael Goodyear (NYU Law) will moderate a discussion with Adraea Brown (Harley-Davidson), DJ Healey (Spencer Fane), and Nancy Mertzel (Mertzel Law) on the evolving landscape of LGBTQ+ representation in IP, “Pride Overcoming Prejudice: Charting LGBTQ+ Paths in IP.”
+At the Alt Legal I ♡ Trademarks Conference, Michael Goodyear (NYU Law) moderated a discussion with Adraea Brown (Harley-Davidson), DJ Healey (Spencer Fane), and Nancy Mertzel (Mertzel Law) on the evolving landscape of LGBTQ+ representation in IP, “Pride Overcoming Prejudice: Charting LGBTQ+ Paths in IP.”
+Download the presentation materials here.
+Here are some key takeaways from the session:

 Speakers